DW is 55 Plus & married for 30 years. He once nearly lost his wife in a horseback riding accident. He wondered if he could start over if...

 Wanda looked back and forth between Nancy and Jack.
 He’s been here since Friday, and he already knows this Corie’s schedule.
 Is she one of his new friends?

 One of the reasons for Wanda’s impetuous trip to the beach was Jack’s reference to making new friends.
-I haven’t been waiting patiently for Jack to be ready to move on before letting him know how I feel about him just to let him get swept off his feet by some hot young beach babe.
+I haven’t been patiently waiting for Jack to be ready to move on before letting him know how I feel about him just to let him get swept off his feet by some hot young beach babe.

 Relieved to learn that Jack’s ‘new friend’ Corie wasn’t working, Wanda turned to Nancy, tightened her arm around Jack’s, and said, “Jack tells me y’all have the best pancakes on the island.”